zzhou007/links/links.md

 Being able to access the same file in multiple files makes organization far easier.

 ####How?
-This time we will be creating a hardlink of a picture for another directory
+We will now be creating a hardlink of a picture for another directory

 ```
 ln ../Family/12352162.png .